dotnet/runtime/Documentation/project-docs/linux-performance-tracing.md

 CoreCLR supports two different mechanisms for tracing .NET applications on Linux: EventPipe and LTTng.
 They both have tools built by the .NET team, namely dotnet-trace (which uses EventPipe) and PerfCollect (which uses LTTng).
 Here are some notable differences between the two tools to help you decide which to use:

-1. PerfCollect is leverages LTTng, which is a tracing framework built for the Linux kernel, so it can only be used on Linux. dotnet-trace is OS agnostic, so you can use it the same way across Windows/macOS and Linux.
+1. PerfCollect leverages LTTng, which is a tracing framework built for the Linux kernel, so it can only be used on Linux. dotnet-trace is OS agnostic, so you can use it the same way across Windows/macOS and Linux.

 2. PerfCollect uses [perf](https://perf.wiki.kernel.org/index.php/Main_Page), which gives you native callstacks. dotnet-trace can only give you managed callstack.